-If you or someone you know needs addiction treatment, there are certified addictchoicesion rehab centers in Fort Lauderdale and Hollywood.
+If you or someone you know needs substance abuse treatment, there are certified addiction rehab centers in Fort Lauderdale and Hollywood.
 Learn about local rehab facilities below, or find Alcoholics Anonymous or Narcotics Anonymous meetings to support your recovery efforts.

 If you’re unsure about whether you need addiction treatment or you’re trying to convince a loved one to seek assistance, several resources in Broward County can aid you.